 Momma really needed her ‘quiet time’ this morning.
 I knew from past experience that things can get rough and hairy after Daylight Savings Time so I wanted to prepare myself.
 I was able to get through my morning prayer and some of my devotional before being interrupted again by some very impatient and hungry little boys.
 The little time I had was well worth it and it did help to sustain me through the morning.

-When everyone was up they just wanted to argue and complain about everything from making their beds (which they do everyday before breakfast) to putting their dirty dishes up.
+When everyone was up they just wanted to argue and complain about everything from making their beds (which they do every day before breakfast) to put their dirty dishes up.
 The littles didn’t want to help with their laundry or straightening their room.
-The older ones didn’t want to their morning chores and really weren’t interested in school work at all.
+The older ones didn’t want to do their morning chores and really weren’t interested in school work at all.

-However, we did make to lunch time with all but one of the kids finished with their school work.
+However, we did make it to lunchtime with all but one of the kids finished with their school work.
 The one who didn’t will just have to finish it tomorrow as he has been in meltdown mode all day.
 He likes his schedule, if anything messes with his schedule then he gets mad, upset, angry at the world (which is everyone in the house right now).
-He was certain he would starve to death before lunch time got here, even after a mid-morning snack, but I am pleased to say that he did survive and so did I!
+He was certain he would starve to death before lunchtime got here, even after a mid-morning snack, but I am pleased to say that he did survive and so did I!

 After lunch was nap time, Hallelujah!
 I’m not kidding, I was thanking God for letting me make it to nap time without completely losing all patience.
 Did I mention that I’ve been feeling a little puny the past few days?
 Well, 1 sick momma + 5 cranky kids = lots of unhappy people.
 Not a happy equation at all.
 It took a lot of prayers to keep my sanity and patience this morning.